Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If any of the identifier pairs contains an empty or null value as the `identifier type`, then it will be ignored.

-* _authState_ value indicating authentication state for the identifiers to be synced and contains one of the `ACPMobileVisitorAuthenticationState` values:
+* _authState_ value indicating authentication state for the identifiers to be synced and contains one of the [`ACPMobileVisitorAuthenticationState`](identity-api-reference#cordova-acpmobilevisitorauthenticationstate) values.
-  * `ACPIdentity.ACPMobileVisitorAuthenticationStateAuthenticated`
-  * `ACPIdentity.ACPMobileVisitorAuthenticationStateLoggedOut`
-  * `ACPIdentity.ACPMobileVisitorAuthenticationStateUnknown`
 * _success_ is a callback containing the synced identifiers if the `syncIdentifiers` API executed without any errors.
 * _fail_ is a callback containing error information if the `syncIdentifiers` API was executed with errors.